pjungwir/db_leftovers/README.md

 Known Issues
 ------------

-* When db\_leftovers interrogates your database for the currently-defined indexes et cetera, it doesn't filter things by the current database name.
-So if you have mutliple Rails projects all accessible to the same user, you'll wind up changing more than you like (probably by DROPing things).

 * It'd be nice to have another Rake task that will read your database and generate a new `db_leftovers.rb` file, to help people migrating existing projects that already have lots of tables.